 - Baking powder -Needed for the perfect rise to the muffin.

-- Salt - Enhances the flavor of the other ingredients and provides a balance to the sweetness of the muffin.
+- Salt – Enhances the flavor of the other ingredients and balances the muffin’s sweetness.

-- Greek yogurt - A vanilla flavored yogurt can be substituted.
+- Greek yogurt – Vanilla-flavored yogurt can be substituted.
 The yogurt is thinned down with just a little water.
-You can substitute whole milk for the yogurt and water.
+You can substitute whole milk for yogurt and water.

 - Butter - Salted butter.

-- Vanilla extract - vanilla or an almond extract can be used.
+- Vanilla extract – vanilla or almond extract can be used.

-- Blueberries - I use fresh sweet blueberries and sometimes opt for frozen because they are picked and flash-frozen and the height of ripeness and I’m confident they will be flavorful.
-If using frozen berries the blueberries should be added to the batter while still frozen.
-When using fresh blueberries make sure you find the ripe sweet ones.
+- Blueberries – I use fresh, sweet blueberries and sometimes opt for frozen because they are picked and flash-frozen at the height of ripeness, and I’m confident they will be flavorful.
+If using frozen berries, the blueberries should be added to the batter while still frozen.
+When using fresh blueberries, make sure you find the ripe sweet ones.
 You can also substitute another frozen or fresh berry.

-- Optional Ingredient: Add a handful of chocolate chips Addin a little lemon zest to the batter.
+- Optional Ingredient: Add a handful of chocolate chips.
+Add a little lemon zest to the batter.

 Recipe Directions

-In a measuring cup or small mixing bowl, whisk together the dry ingredients; flour, sugar, baking powder, and salt.
+Step One: In a measuring cup or small mixing bowl, whisk together the dry ingredients: flour, sugar, baking powder, and salt.

-Use a fork to mix in the melted butter.
-Mix in the egg yolk until combined
+Step Two: Use a fork to mix in the melted butter.
+Mix in the egg yolk until combined.

-Fold in the yogurt and vanilla extract to the muffin batter, the batter should remain thick.
+Step Three: Fold in the yogurt and vanilla extract to the muffin batter; the batter should remain thick.

-With a mini rubber spatula gently fold in the blueberries.
+Step Four: With a mini rubber spatula, gently fold in the blueberries.

 Not shown: Lightly coat the blueberries with flour before folding them into the batter.

-Bake in a 400° preheated oven for 20-22 minutes.
-Check for doneness by inserting a toothpick into the middle of the muffin, if it comes out clean the muffin is done.
-Cool 5 minutes before removing from muffin tin.
+Step Six: Bake in a 400° preheated oven for 20-22 minutes.
+Check for doneness by inserting a toothpick into the middle of the muffin; if it comes out clean, the muffin is done.
+Cool for 5 minutes before removing it from the muffin tin.

 Making A Blueberry Muffin: Frequently Asked Questions